jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Sigma Module
 ------------

 A pentagon can be translated to a Sigma module.
-Only things publically accessible outside the pentagon get a place inside the Sigma module.
+Only things publicly accessible outside the pentagon get a place inside the Sigma module.

 Circles and triangles that are public for instancing, become a type in the Sigma module.
 There can be a multi-layer subdivision in types.
 These layers are expressed as sub modules in the Sigma module.